hashicorp/terraform-provider-azurestack/website/docs/guides/service_principal_client_certificate.html.markdown

 ---
 subcategory: "Authentication"
 layout: "azurestack"
-page_title: "Azure Stack Provider: Authenticating via a Service Principal using a Client Certificate"
+page_title: "Authenticating via a Service Principal using a Client Certificate"
 sidebar_current: "docs-azurestack-auth-service-principal-client-certificate"
 description: |-
   This guide explains how to use a Service Principal and a Client Certificate to authenticate with the Azure Stack Provider.